CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 • In the new card's Assign to field, select the student or section's name from the dropdown list.
 Note: After selecting the name of the student or section, the first card's Assign to field will change from Everyone to Everyone Else.

-• Enter from and until available dates.
+• Enter from and until available dates as well as a due date.

 • Click Save or Save & Publish.